 BOTTOM LINE: Moussaka is a delicious and satisfying dish, but it’s always nice to have some sides to round out the meal.
 A Greek salad, tzatziki sauce, roasted vegetables, and Greek rice pilaf are all great options that will complement the flavors of your moussaka.
 Try one or all of these sides at your next dinner party and impress your guests with your Greek culinary skills!

 Did you like these ideas?
 Well, there’s more where they came from!
-Check out these delicious foods you can have with scones and even options on what to serve with ravioli.
+Check out these delicious foods you can have with scones, dishes to serve with egg rolls, the best foods to eat with biryani and even options on what to serve with ravioli.